Table of contents

-- Carpal tunnel syndrome, a common condition that causes pain, numbness, and tingling in the hand and arm.
+- Carpal tunnel syndrome, which causes pain, numbness, and tingling in the arm and hand, is a common condition.

-Though both acromegaly and gigantism are growth disorders resulting from the excess production of growth hormone (GH), acromegaly only occurs in adults (people who have passed the age of growing in height) and results in the enlargement of the bones and tissues of some parts of their body, while gigantism occurs in children and majorly results in the excessive increase in height and some parts of the body.
+Though both acromegaly and gigantism are growth disorders resulting from the excess production of growth hormone (GH), acromegaly only occurs in adults (people who have passed the age of growing in height).
+It results in the enlargement of the bones and tissues of some parts of the body, while gigantism occurs in children and majorly results in the excessive increase in height and some parts of the body.

-If untreated, it may lead to various complications.
-The most complications include joint problems, pituitary hormone deficiency, and respiratory problems, among others.
+If left untreated, it may lead to various complications.
+The most complications include joint problems, pituitary hormone deficiency, and respiratory problems.

 Life expectancy may be reduced by approximately 10 years, especially when the growth hormone levels are uncontrolled and diabetics and heart disease are present.

 Acromegaly is a rare condition.
 Approximately 3 to 14 of every 1,00,000 people have been diagnosed with this condition.
 The incidence is very less compared to other conditions .